 For a nice map displaying all the various distilleries throughout Scotland see http://www.scotlandwhisky.com/distilleries/

 Drinking Scotch Whisky

-Glass – While there’s nothing wrong with using a standard tumbler, many scotch experts recommend using a tulip-shaped glass which allows the whisky to be swirled without spilling and, more importantly, concentrates the aromas at the neck of the glass.
+Glass — While there’s nothing wrong with using a standard tumbler, many scotch experts recommend using a tulip-shaped glass which allows the whisky to be swirled without spilling and, more importantly, concentrates the aromas at the neck of the glass.
 As I’ve discovered during my own searches, these glasses are sometimes a bit difficult to find.
-The following are some great options for those not wanting to waste time searching high and low: Here AND here AND finally here.
+The following are some great options for those not wanting to waste time searching high and low: Here, here, and here.

 Ice — Many like to add ice, but it is generally considered poor form, simply because it lowers the temperature of the whisky, which in turn can hide or dull the flavors and aroma.
 If you really want ice, no problem, but definitely try it without sometime — you may be pleasantly surprised.